Coin8Exchange/coin8-openapi/source/en/futures.html.md

 Websocket provides ticker-related interface and push service.

-The services provided by Coinstore API will be continuously updated here, so stay tuned for updates.
+The services provided by Coin8 API will be continuously updated here, so stay tuned for updates.